MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/setup-deploy-on-premises-pu41.md

     > - The user who is running the SQL service and the user who is running the scripts should have **Read** access on the folder or share where the backup file is located.
     > - If an existing database already has the same name, it won't be overwritten.

 1. Connect to a machine in your SQL cluster.
-Then open Windows PowerShell in elevated mode, and navigate to the **Infrastructure** folder located in your fileshare.
+Then open Windows PowerShell in elevated mode, and navigate to the **Infrastructure** folder in your file share.

 #### Configure the OrchestratorData database